cloud-gov/cg-site/content/docs/ops/maintenance-list.md

 If the reports contain any HIGH items work to remediate them.

+## Is an update from our IaaS provided required to remediate?
+Open a case with the IaaS provider and monitor the case until it has been resolved.

 ## Is a stemcell update required to remediate?
 Ask for a date when new stemcells will be delivered in #security in the [CF Slack](https://cloudfoundry.slack.com/).